awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func putAppInstanceStreamingConfigurations(input: PutAppInstanceStreamingConfigurationsInput, completion: @escaping (ClientRuntime.SdkResult<PutAppInstanceStreamingConfigurationsOutputResponse, PutAppInstanceStreamingConfigurationsOutputError>) -> Void)
 ```

-### putEventsConfiguration(input:​completion:​)
+### putEventsConfiguration(input:completion:)

-Creates an events configuration that allows a bot to receive outgoing events sent by Amazon
+Creates an events configuration that allows a bot to receive outgoing events sent by Amazon Chime.
-Chime.
 Choose either an HTTPS endpoint or a Lambda function ARN.
-For more information,
+For more information, see \[Bot\].
-see Bot.

 ``` swift
 func putEventsConfiguration(input: PutEventsConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<PutEventsConfigurationOutputResponse, PutEventsConfigurationOutputError>) -> Void)
 ```

-### putRetentionSettings(input:​completion:​)
+### putRetentionSettings(input:completion:)

 Puts retention settings for the specified Amazon Chime Enterprise account.
 We recommend using AWS CloudTrail to monitor usage of this API for your account.
-For more information, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/ag/cloudtrail.html">Logging Amazon Chime API Calls with AWS CloudTrail
-in the Amazon Chime Administration Guide.
+For more information, see [Logging Amazon Chime API Calls with AWS CloudTrail](https://docs.aws.amazon.com/chime/latest/ag/cloudtrail.html) in the Amazon Chime Administration Guide.
+To turn off existing retention settings, remove the number of days from the corresponding RetentionDays field in the RetentionSettings object.
+For more information about retention settings, see [Managing Chat Retention Policies](https://docs.aws.amazon.com/chime/latest/ag/chat-retention.html) in the Amazon Chime Administration Guide.

 ``` swift
 func putRetentionSettings(input: PutRetentionSettingsInput, completion: @escaping (ClientRuntime.SdkResult<PutRetentionSettingsOutputResponse, PutRetentionSettingsOutputError>) -> Void)
 ```

-To turn off existing retention settings, remove the number of days from the corresponding
-RetentionDays
-field in the
-RetentionSettings
-object.
-For more information about retention settings, see
-<a href="https://docs.aws.amazon.com/chime/latest/ag/chat-retention.html">Managing Chat Retention Policies
-in the Amazon Chime Administration Guide.

-### putSipMediaApplicationLoggingConfiguration(input:​completion:​)
+### putSipMediaApplicationLoggingConfiguration(input:completion:)

 Updates the logging configuration for the specified SIP media application.